FLCA Receives Ontario Trillium Foundation Grant

 Preparation

-Buoys marking the sites to be treated have been placed on the lake.
-The markers will be removed following the treatment.
+Buoys marking the sites to be treated were placed on the lake a few days in advance of treatment.
+The markers were removed immediately following the application.
 The EWM team reviewed all the sites and took images with our underwater drone to establish a baseline for the purpose of evaluating the effectiveness of the herbicide.

 Advisory Recommendations for Lake Water Use Following Treatment